Gray-Stone/robot-push-btm/switch-flipper/arm-on-the-turtle.md

 So I have to replace their original udev rule to exclude this serial number as well.

+### Change xslocobot launch file

+Since the serial port name have changed, we need to also change the motor config file (the first line of it list the port/dev name)

+The config file loaded is `/interbotix_ros_rovers/interbotix_ros_xslocobots/interbotix_xslocobot_control/config/locobot_base.yaml`

+However from the rtabmap launch file, there isn't an option to set this to something else, So I opt for directly modifying it.

 ## Mounting the arm

 The arm is clamped onto top of the lidar tower, since we don't have a lidar anyway.
 The tower allow the arm to be mounted slightly forward while be above the camera pan-tilt to not block it too much.